 Potential sources for nominees include the following: State Leaders, Fellows, and other HIM professionals who have distinguished themselves as leaders.

-Nominations for 2016 are closed.
-All nominations must be submitted using the 2017 AHIMA Triumph Awards application, completed in its entirety.
+All nominations must be submitted using the 2020 AHIMA Triumph Awards application, completed in its entirety.
 Nominations must follow the nomination guidelines and must include the supporting materials listed below.
-Nominations for the 2017 Triumph Award nominations are due by June 1, 2017.
+Nominations for the 2020 Triumph Award nominations are due by June 1, 2020.

 Individuals who have previously won a particular award are not eligible to win that award again, even if it has been reformatted.
 They may, however, be nominated for a different award.
 The Nominator is responsible for assuring that all required documentation is collected for the nominee.
 Incomplete submissions may adversely impact the committee's ability to adequately and fully evaluate a nominee.